toneloc/stable-channels/README.md

 Clone the repo and open it in two windows.

-1. <b>Start up up the app.</b> Run ``cargo --features user`` in one window and ``cargo --features lsp`` in the other.
+1. <b>Start up the app.</b> Run ``cargo --features user`` in one window and ``cargo --features lsp`` in the other.
 2. <b>Get some test BTC</b> Run ``getaddress`` in the user window.
 Go to https://faucet.mutinynet.com/ and send some test sats to that address.
 Run ``balance`` in the user window and wait until your BTC shows up in there.
 3. <b>Open the Stable Channel</b> Open a channel ``openchannel [NODE_ID] [LISTENING_ADDRESS] [SATS_AMOUNT]``.
 Then run ``listallchannels`` check if "channel_ready" equals "true."
 Will take 6 confirmations or a minute or two.
-4. <b>Start the Stable Channel for both users<b> In the user window, run the command: ``user startstablechannel CHANNEL_ID IS_STABLE_RECEIVER EXPECTED_DOLLAR_AMOUNT EXPECTED_BTC_AMOUNT`` or: ``user startstablechannel cca0a4c065e678ad8aecec3ae9a6d694d1b5c7512290da69b32c72b6c209f6e2 true 100.0 0`` In the lsp window, run the command: ``user startstablechannel CHANNEL_ID IS_STABLE_RECEIVER EXPECTED_DOLLAR_AMOUNT EXPECTED_BTC_AMOUNT`` or: ``user startstablechannel cca0a4c065e678ad8aecec3ae9a6d694d1b5c7512290da69b32c72b6c209f6e2 false 100.0 0`` This command means "Make the channel with ID cca0a...  a stable channel with a value of $100.0 and 0 native bitcoin, where it is true (or false) that I am the stable receiver."
+4. <b>Start the Stable Channel for both users</b> In the user window, run the command: ``user startstablechannel CHANNEL_ID IS_STABLE_RECEIVER EXPECTED_DOLLAR_AMOUNT EXPECTED_BTC_AMOUNT`` or: ``user startstablechannel cca0a4c065e678ad8aecec3ae9a6d694d1b5c7512290da69b32c72b6c209f6e2 true 100.0 0`` In the lsp window, run the command: ``user startstablechannel CHANNEL_ID IS_STABLE_RECEIVER EXPECTED_DOLLAR_AMOUNT EXPECTED_BTC_AMOUNT`` or: ``user startstablechannel cca0a4c065e678ad8aecec3ae9a6d694d1b5c7512290da69b32c72b6c209f6e2 false 100.0 0`` This command means "Make the channel with ID cca0a...  a stable channel with a value of $100.0 and 0 native bitcoin, where it is true (or false) that I am the stable receiver."

 This basic process works as follows: